MA Gender Studies

 Assessment

-Your achievement on the MA Gender Studies course will be assessed by coursework rather than exams.
-This will include essays, case-study analyses, research proposals, and your final dissertation.
+You’ll be assessed by coursework rather than exams.
+This will include a range of assignments such as essays, case-study analyses, and research proposals.

-In all your modules you’ll get frequent formative feedback from your tutors – helping you to develop your knowledge and skills ahead of producing summative work
+In all your modules you’ll receive frequent formative feedback from your tutors – helping you to develop your knowledge and skills before you produce summative work.

 Entry Requirements